This post contains affiliate links.

 The answer is no.

 Thankfully, the ethernet cables have labels printed on their side to help identify them.

 As you can see, the above cable is a CAT5e cable.
 What’s more, you can see that the wires inside the cable are unshielded twisted pairs (UTP).

 I recommend you double check all the ethernet cables in your network so you know what you have.
 This will give you an idea of what you need to replace as well.

-The answer is no. In most cases you will not experience any loss in speed or reliability based upon the length of ethernet cable you get.
-You will only have to worry about this if you are installing a network in a large office building where cables are longer than 100 meters.
+In most cases you won’t experience any loss in speed or reliability based upon the length of ethernet cable you get.
+You’ll only have to worry about this if you are installing a network in a large office building where cables are longer than 100 meters.

 This application is not the case for the majority of people.
-If you are looking to install longer runs of cable, you will be best suited using CAT6A cables (if they fit your data rate requirements).
+If you’re looking to install longer runs of cable, it’ll be best to use CAT6A cables (if they fit your data rate requirements).